Moana (1926 film): Production

+Reception

-The word documentary was first applied in a cinematic context in a review of this movie written by "The Moviegoer", a pen name for John Grierson, in the New York Sun on February 8, 1926.
+John Grierson coined the term "documentary" in his review for the film written under the name "The Moviegoer" in the New York Sun on February 8, 1926.

 Restoration

 The youngest of the children Robert and Frances Flaherty brought with them to Samoa was their then-three-year-old daughter Monica.
 In 1975, Monica Flaherty returned to Savai'i to create a soundtrack for her parents' hitherto-silent film, including recording ambient sounds of village life, dubbed Samoan dialogue and traditional singing.
 The resulting "Moana with Sound" was completed in 1980, with help from filmmakers Jean Renoir and Richard Leacock, and first shown publicly in Paris in 1981.
 At that stage, however, with the original negative no longer in existence, the visual quality of Monica Flaherty's 16 mm print (a copy of a copy of her father's original 35 mm nitrate film) left much to be desired, and it was to suffer further degradation with time.
 The 1981 version was not distributed, partly because of its visual flaws and partly because Monica Flaherty did not reach an agreement with Paramount over the proceeds.

 More recently, preservationist and curator Bruce Posner and Finnish filmmaker Sami van Ingen, a great-grandson of the Flahertys, drew on the best surviving 35 mm copies of the film to prepare, with the assistance of restorer Thomas Bakels, a digitally restored print.
-This was matched by sound expert Lee Dichter to Monica Flaherty’s soundtrack.
+This was matched by sound expert Lee Dichter to Monica Flaherty's soundtrack.
 The restored "Moana with Sound" was shown at the New York Film Festival on September 30, 2014, and has also appeared, among other showings, at the National Archives in Washington DC (January 2015).
 The program for the New York Film Festival describes the restored version as "absolutely wondrous".